viswa2/DevOps/aws-fundamentals/README.md

 •	The orange triangle represents the number of recommended investigations.
 •	The red circle represents the number of recommended actions.

+## Fault Tolerance ##

+Fault tolerance describes the concept of a system (in our case a web application) to have failure in some of its components and still remain accessible (highly available).
+Fault tolerant web applications will have at least two web servers (in case one fails).

 ## AWS Free Tier ##
 The AWS Free Tier enables you to begin using certain services without having to worry about incurring costs for the specified period.
 Three types of offers are available: